Polymer/koa-node-resolve/README.md

 # koa-node-resolve

 This is a middleware for Koa servers that resolves Node package specifiers in standard JS modules to relative paths for use on the web.

-It is currently only intended for use as middleware in development servers to fascilitate build-free testing/iteration.
+Because of the cost to parse HTML/JavaScript in the middleware, this is intended for use in development context to fascilitate build-free testing/iteration as opposed to in a high volume production webserver.

 ## What?